 Your smile is often someone’s first look at your personality.
 A smile can convey a lot: happiness, success, friendliness, and empathy.
-It’s important for your first impression to be a warm, beautiful smile.
+It’s important for your first impression to be a warm, your gorgeous smile.

 When you have white teeth, people will simply notice your beautiful smile, versus the individual components.
 However, if you have stained, dingy, or dull teeth, that is probably all someone will be able to see.